 Alfa Romeo's new Giulia claims to embody the core elements which have made this Milanese marque one of the world's best-loved automotive brands.
 Distinctive Italian design, innovative powertrains, perfect weight distribution, unique technical solutions and the best weight-to-power ratio in the class all promise much as this car goes up against models like Audi's A4 and BMW's 3 Series.

-It's been some time since Alfa Romeo had a competitor in the BMW, Audi and Mercedes-dominated compact executive saloon segment.
+It's been some time since Alfa Romeo had a competitor in the BMW, Audi and Mercedes-dominated compact executive saloon segment but since 2017, the Giulia has been delivering just that for this famous Italian brand.
 The old Alfa 159 that used to campaign here was an under-rated car that never gained much traction in our market.
 Alfa's latest Giulia model though, promises to prove a more tempting proposition for business buyers bored with the usual Teutonic alternatives.

 Alfa has spent its time away from this sector wisely, making sure that its engine technology, media connectivity options and safety provision with this car can all meet the high standards now being set in this class.
 The company's designers claim to have met all these benchmarks, then clothed all of this sensibility in sensuous Italian style.
-Is that what's on offer here?
-Let's find out...
+Is that what's on offer with this usefully revised Giulia?
+Let's find out.

-Alfa knows it must bring its A-game when it comes to engine technology in mainstream models, if it's to effectively take on German rivals.
-The engine line-up is built around a 2.2-litre diesel with 150bhp or 180bhp, along with a 2.0-litre petrol unit producing 200bhp and the twin-turbo 2.9-litre V6 used in the top Quadrifoglio super saloon variant, this latter unit putting out 510bhp.
+Alfa knows it must bring it's a-game when it comes to engine technology in mainstream models, if it's to effectively take on German rivals.
+The engine line-up is built around a 2.2-litre diesel with 190hp or 210hp, along with a 2.0-litre petrol unit producing 200 or 280hp and the twin-turbo 2.9-litre V6 used in the top Quadrifoglio super saloon variant, this latter unit putting out 510hp.
 The Giulia gets a rear-wheel drive set-up, complete with classic 50:50 weight distribution and all models have to be ordered with auto transmission, an 8-speed unit.
 Pulling power is strong, whichver powerplant you select.
 Even the turbocharged petrol unit offers 330Nm of torque.

 Design and Build